Many or all companies we feature compensate us. Compensation and editorial

 1. Find a lender

 First, shop around for lenders.
-You’ll want to apply with banks, credit unions, online lenders, and other options to be sure you get the best deal.
+Apply to banks, credit unions, online lenders, and other options to ensure you get the best deal.

 2. Apply and submit the required documentation